Neowizard/scheme_reader/README.md

 configure before you start working.
 The vagrantfile contains all the commands required to setup your VM.

 #### Using Vagrant
-First, download and install [Vagrant](https://www.vagrantup.com/downloads) for your OS (Supports Windows, Linux and Mac).
+First, download and install [Vagrant](https://www.vagrantup.com/downloads) for your OS.
 Next, open a terminal in the project's root directory (where this `README.md` file is stored) and run `vagrant up`.
+When running this command for the first time it might seem like it's stuck on "Downloading" for up to 3 hours, depending on your internet connection.
+It's not stuck.

+Note: On windows, Vagrant doesn't give you any indication of download progress, so you can take a look in `%HOMEPATH%/. vagrant.d/tmp` and see the file there that represents the downloading VM.
+Once it reaches 7GB, Vagrant will continue setting up your VM

-The `vagrant up` command will read the Vagrantfile, download the correct VM image, create the VM using VirtualBox, create a shared folder between the VM and the host, setup an SSH connection between the two and start the VM.
-The first time you run `vagrant up` will take some time because it has to download a 7GB VM image.
-If you run `vagrant up` again, Vagrant will use a local cache of the VM image, so it will run MUCH faster (less than a minute).
+The `vagrant up` command will read the Vagrantfile, download the correct VM image, create the VM using VirtualBox, create a shared folder between the VM and the host, setup an SSH connection between the VM and start the VM.
+The first time you run `vagrant up` the VM image it downloads is rather large (7GB).
+If you run `vagrant up` again (e.g. if to rebuild your VM), Vagrant will use a local cache of the VM image, so it will run MUCH faster (less than a minute).

 To connect to your VM, you need to run `vagrant ssh`.
 This will open an SSH connection to your VM and provide you a shell in which you can run your code.
 Note, the project's folder is mapped to `~/compiler` in the VM (when you log